 Dried herbs will lose their potency quickly if not stored properly.
 Keep in airtight jars or containers in a drawer or cabinet.
 After being kept in optimal storage for a year, the herbs will begin to deteriorate.
 Toss them and purchase new jars.
 If you're not sure how long a jar of herbs has been in storage, open up the jar and give it a sniff to make sure they still have potency.
 If there's no significant aroma in the jar, it's certainly not going to add the flavor that you want during the cooking process.

 Store fresh herbs similarly to how you store flowers.
 Use a glass or jar with a few inches of cold water, covered with a plastic bag if you choose, and place them in the refrigerator.

 - Fresh herbs can be as much as 80% water.
 When dried, they lose all that water and become more potent than their fresh versions.
 The one exception to this rule is a bay leaf, which loses a lot of its flavor when dried.
 If replacing a fresh bay leaf with dried, increase the quantity to two dried bay leaves.

 - Dried herbs don't taste quite the same as fresh herbs, as their taste can be slightly bitter.

-- Some herbs that just aren't very good when dried, such as parsley.
+- Some herbs just aren't very good when dried, such as parsley.
 During the drying process, the parsley loses most of its flavor.
 Other herbs to avoid buying dry are cilantro, chives, and chervil, also known as French parsley.
-However, you can purchase dehydrated versions of these herbs that will work in a pinch, though it might be a better idea to substitute the fresh herbs with another variety.
+However, you can purchase dehydrated versions of these herbs that will work in a pinch, although it might be a better idea to substitute the fresh herbs with another variety.